nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-The details of the person who administered the vaccine are required.
+The person who recorded the vaccine as having been administered **MUST** be included.
+This **SHOULD** also include the practitioner who adminisitered the vaccine if that is known.

 ### practitioner.role